Hotwrist/VirtSpy/README.md

 7. [License](#license)

 ## Introduction
-The VM Detection Library provides functions to detect whether the current system is running inside a virtual machine and retrieve the hypervisor vendor information.
+The VirtSpy Library provides functions to detect whether the current system is running inside a virtual machine and retrieve the hypervisor vendor information.
 This library uses inline assembly to execute the `CPUID` instruction and analyze the results.

 ## Installation